Haripriya9851/DataEnrichment_Pipeline_with_GeminiAgent/Task 1 - Data Pipeline/README.md

    ```

 ## Notes
-- For larger datasets, consider upgrading to a premium Opencorporates API plan to avoid rate limiting.
+- For larger datasets, consider upgrading to a premium Serper and Gemini API plan to avoid rate limiting.

 ## Environment Variables
 - `GOOGLE_API_KEY`: Your Google Generative AI API key